How Does the New York Probate Process Work

 You cannot collect and distribute the inheritance until you are appointed by the court to be in charge of the estate.
 Once appointed, you are called the “personal representative.”

 Remember, just because you are nominated as the executor by the will or are the closest of kin does not automatically make you a personal representative.
-You will still have to apply to the Surrogate’s Court of the county where the deceased person resided and have the court approve that application.
+Probating a will in New York means applying to the Surrogate’s Court of the county where the deceased person resided and have the court approve that application.
+Same with probate in New York without a will.
+That’s New York probate procedure.
 Once the court approves your application, the court will issue you an official certificate from the State of New York, which gives you an official capacity to act on behalf of the estate.

 In New York, a personal representative is called “an executor” if there is a will and “an administrator” if there is no will.
-That’s just the terminology.
+That’s just the terminology in New York probate procedure.
 In reality, there is little functional difference between “executor” and “administrator.”

 Locate the Assets of the Estate